 Barbara Halpern Barbara Halpern, E-RYT 200, RYT 500.
 Barbara first stepped into a yoga class 40 years ago, but it wasn’t until 1999, after many years as a marathon runner and coach that she returned to the mat with a committed personal practice.
 A registered yoga teacher with The Yoga Alliance and a member of the Integral Yoga Teachers Association, Barbara completed her 200-hour teacher training from Holy Cow in 2009 and attained the 500-hour Advanced Studies certification in 2014.
 In 2010, she completed the 80-hour Therapeutic Yoga for Seniors program at Duke Integrative Medicine.
 Her teaching reflects the gifts she receives from her own practice: an awareness of strength, self-healing, equanimity, and contentment.
 She encourages her students to come to yoga just as they are, and to explore how the experience on the mat will unfold into enriched and awake living off the mat.
 Barbara is honored to be a part of the Holy Cow community.

 Alex Rogers, RYT500, is grateful to be the daughter of a Yogi.
 She grew up watching her mom practice sun salutations (Surya Namaskaaram) every morning and legs-up-the-wall (Vipareeta Karani) at the end of each day.
 By 2003, Alex was undoubtedly a yogi too.
 She practiced Iyengar Yoga and Meditation regularly while working as a sportswriter in Georgia and loved practicing at Holy Cow Yoga Center when in Charleston visiting family.
 She graduated from Holy Cow's 200-hour Teacher Training program in 2013 and completed her 500-hour Training in 2016!
-Alex teaches a mindful flow (plus a wall class on the third Saturday of every month!) and sees Yoga and Meditation as a way to raise the universal vibration and human consciousness.
+Alex teaches a mindful flow (plus a wall class on the first Saturday of every month!) and sees Yoga and Meditation as a way to raise the universal vibration and human consciousness.
 With these practices, we recognize the peace we feel inside as our true selves.
 Alex is truly honored to be a part of Charleston's longest-running yoga studio!